solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 Please note that, if set to `true`, you will need to use the `extraction` function to access extractors in template strings (e.g. `{{ extraction("myExtractor") }}`); if the default value of `false` is used, extractors will simply be available by their name (e.g. `{{ myExtractor }}`).

+##### escapeCharacters
+This attribute is used to set for the entire transformation whether Inja should be configured to preserve escaped characters in strings.
+This is particularly useful when using context from the request or response body to construct new JSON bodies.

 #### Templating language
 {{% notice note %}}
 Unless `parseBodyBehavior` is set to `DontParse`, templates can be used only if the request/response payload is a JSON string.